All Episodes

 They said our intelligence agencies were used for a political opposition research project.

-You have to you have to get to the truth.
+You have to get to the truth.

-Stay stay right there.
+Stay right there.

-None of this would have happened without people like John and Greg.
+None of this would have happened without people like John and Greg and Victoria and Joe.

-I'm gonna miss people's names, so please, if I'm missing it, don't get mad.
+So please, if I'm missing it, don't get mad.

 It's not on purpose.

-Congress is now flipping out that yeah, Bill Barr, the attorney general confirming today the Obama administration spied on the Trump campaign.
+Congress is now flipping out that, yeah, Bill Barr, the Attorney General, confirming today the Obama administration spied on the Trump campaign.

 John Solomon, investigative reporter, one of many, many people who part of our ensemble cast.